Things to do in London in 7 days

 Day 1: walk from Marble Arch to Big Ben

 Although you will have to get up early to make the most of the day, this first day will bring you great satisfaction.
 During it you will be able to see one of the iconic events of the capital, the Changing of the Guard, and you will also visit one of the most important museums in the world.

-The beginning of it is the Marble Arch, a triumphal arch that was once located at the entrance of Buckingham Palace and today is one of the best known images of the city.
+The start of it is the Marble Arch, a triumphal arch that was once located at the entrance of Buckingham Palace and today is one of the best known images of the city.

-Buckingham Palace and its Changing of the Guard
+Buckingham Palace and the Changing of the Guard

 During the tour to Buckingham Palace I advise you to stop for a moment to contemplate the Wellington Arch, built to celebrate the English victory over Napoleon.

 After walking part of the Diana Memorial Walk you finally arrive at the palace, the main residence of the British kings.
 If you have risen early and are there around 10:30 - 11:00, you can witness the famous Changing of the Guard at Buckingham Palace.

 To admire the culture and history present in London there is nothing better than entering Westminster Abbey.
 Calculate that the visit will take you about two hours and keep in mind that you can access with the London Pass tourist card or by purchasing tickets for Westminster Abbey in advance, as there are usually quite long queues.